DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-01-26-searching-by-location.md

 ---
 title: Searching by location
-description: Considering a different way to model where providers offer school placements.
+description: Considering a different way to model where providers offer school placements
 date: 2021-01-26
 screenshots:
   items: